 Benton County's 2018 population was 197,420 with the overall Tri-Cities Metropolitan Statistical Area being 289,960.
 The overall population has grown consistently at a rate of one to three percent per year for the last 10 years.
-This is due primarily to the construction of the U.S. Department of Energy's Vitrification Plant.
-Other key elements of the local economy include agriculture, which is primarily in food processing located in Franklin County; and retail and wholesale trade, and services and government, which are located primarily in Benton County.
+Other key elements of the local economy include agriculture, which is primarily in food processing located in Franklin County; and retail and wholesale trade, services and government, which are predominantly located in Benton County.

-While this growth is dramatic in the short term, it tends to hide a very real long-term problem that necessitates dramatic efforts to diversify the local economy.
-While replacement of Hanford jobs is the epicenter of Benton County's desire of economic diversification with similar levels of research and technology jobs, there is also an effort to support existing agri-businesses that are also growing within the county due to wineries and other agricultural product-related industries.
+While this growth is dramatic in the short-term, it tends to hide a very real long-term problem that necessitates dramatic efforts to diversify the local economy with non-Hanford jobs.
+While adding non-Hanford research and technology jobs is the epicenter of Benton County's economic diversification initiatives, there is also an effort to support existing agri-businesses that are growing within the county due to wineries and other agricultural product-related industries.

-The City of Prosser has been an excellent example of trying to capture the wine industry's production and tourism within the Vintner's Village area along with the Wine & Food Park, which is home to Hogue Cellars and Mercer Wine Estates.
+The City of Prosser serves as an excellent example of capturing the wine industry's production and tourism within the Vintner's Village area along with the Wine & Food Park, which is home to Hogue Cellars and Mercer Wine Estates.

-In Richland, partnerships with Washington State University Tri-Cities and Pacific Northwest National Laboratory, along with the Manhattan Project National Historical Park are key as we continue efforts to transition away from Hanford.
+In Richland, partnerships with Washington State University Tri-Cities and Pacific Northwest National Laboratory, along with the Manhattan Project National Historical Park are essential as we continue efforts to transition away from Hanford.

 Median household income as of 2017 reflects \$72,733 for Benton County and \$59,664 for Franklin County.
 There is continued growth in the wine industry with more than 900 wineries within the state.
-The housing market continues to remain strong with a median housing price within the counties at \$249,900 (Tri-Cities Association of Realtors).
-(Source data: Benton-Franklin Trends, TRIDEC).
+The housing market continues to remain strong, with a median housing price within the counties at \$249,900 (Tri-Cities Association of Realtors).
+(Source data: Benton-Franklin Trends, TRIDEC.)